computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 ======

 If you answered “yes” to that question, then probably not.
-Jot notes in the field.
+Jot notes from the expanded field.

 ---

 An Ontological Framework
 ======

 ```
 Person one: Did you enjoy talking with Taylor?
 They seem interesting.
 Person two: No, they dress well and went to Oberlin but are very boring.
 Taylor is an advanced basic.

+Retreived from Urban Dictionary on 2/17/18 at 10:13:33

 ```